psal/anonymouth/README.md

 <b>Initial document processing begins immediately with: </b>`anonymouth.engine.DocumentProcessor`

-Inititalized within GUIMain as should nearly all Anonymouth class instances, this holds the main method and thread that handles processing and reprocessing documents.
+Initialized within GUIMain as should nearly all Anonymouth class instances, this holds the main method and thread that handles processing and reprocessing documents.
 All processing events can be traced back to this class.

 #####↓ ---PROCESSING COMPLETE---

 <b>Main GUI Code:</b> `anonymouth.gooie.GUIMain`

-The main gui window is displayed.
+The main GUI window is displayed.
 This is also the central "hub" for Anonymouth.
 This should be the main instance center, and anytime you want to access code from other classes from another class you more than likely will be going through this.

 - Houses and initialized nearly all class instances in Anonymouth
 - Lays out and creates the main Anonymouth window

 <b>From here the logic flow depends largely on what the user does:</b>

-- If they're editing in the editor, the main class handling that is `anonymouth.googie.EditorDriver`
+- If they're editing in the editor, the main class handling that is `anonymouth.gooie.EditorDriver`
 - If they are using translations the main class handling that is `anonymouth.gooie.TranslationsPanel`
 - If they are using word suggestions, the main class handling that is `anonymouth.gooie.WordSuggestionsDriver`
 - If they are changing Preferences, the main class handling that is `anonymouth.gooie.PreferencesWindow`